Denver Metro Housing Market Updates

 This report reflects aggregated insights from:

 Note: Real estate markets are seasonal.
-January data typically shows 20-30% lower transaction volume compared to peak spring/summer months.
+Spring market typically brings 25-40% higher transaction volume vs winter compared to peak spring/summer months.
 Statistics will be updated monthly as new MLS data becomes available.